NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The wire format is identical to the wire format of the Signature Expiration and Inception Fields of the RRSIG RR ([@!RFC4034] section 3.1.5) and follows the same rules with respect to wrapping.

-[FIXME: Should it be 64 bit?
-I did it this way because a) RRSIG implementations already exist, b) for 64-bit, we also need to discuss timestamp precision (float?)]

 #### TIMESTAMP RDATA Presentation Format {#timestamprrpf}